Salad Dressings

 Cucumber Salad Dressing

-salad sauce raw fish
+salad dressing raw fish

 Apparently this made a good dressing for a sliced cucumber salad.